NhutBuiNC/NhutBuiNC.github.io/index.md

 I am a person who loves technology and willing to learn new things.
 My hobbies are listening to music, traveling and fashion.

-Currently, I am looking for a position as a Intern in the field of embedded or automation tester.
+Currently,I am self-studying Java, Selenium,... for Testing and Automation Testing.
+I am looking for a position as a Intern in the field of automation tester or embedded to learning and gain more experience.